 Using a feedback button on your website has many benefits.
 Here are the main ones:

-- Shows you welcome feedback and are serious about listening to your users
+- Shows your customers that you welcome feedback and are serious about listening to what they have to say

 - Makes it easy for users to give you instant feedback, rather than requiring them to leave the page they are on to hunt for your contact details